girlCoder8/girlCoder8/README.md

 - 📫 I can be reached via **befitnhealthy4life@gmail.com**

-- ⚡ Fun fact about me **I lived in Germany for 6 years!
-Ich sprech Deutsche und je parle Francais!**
+- ⚡ Fun fact about me **I lived in Germany for 6 years and Ich sprech Deutsche und je parle Francais!**

 ## 🚀 Languages and Tools: